Assistance

 We'll do everything we can to make you as comfortable as possible, and our cabin staff can assist you with most things.
 Here's what you can expect when you travel with us:

-A special wheelchair is available for travelers with limited mobility to move to/from the toilet.
+• A special wheelchair to move to / from the toilet.

-At least one accessible lavatory is installed onboard with more space and fitted with special handles for enhanced support.
+• At least one accessible toilet with extra space and special handles for enhanced support.

-At least one lavatory is fitted with a special handle for enhanced support
+• At least one toilet fitted with a special handle for enhanced support.

 On domestic and European routes:

-Toilets are of standard size and fitted with a special handle for enhanced support.
+• Standard-size toilets fitted with special handle for enhanced support.

 Movable armrests